Religion in Metro Detroit: Buddhism

 The Sacred Mountain Monastery-Linh Son Temple is located along 9 Mile Road in Warren.
 The operators are primarily Vietnamese Americans; many of them came to the United States because of the Vietnam War.

 The Buddhist Meditation Center/Wat Paknam Michigan (วัดปากน้ำมิชิแกน), founded in 2009, is located in Sterling Heights.

 Satanism

-In 2014 a chapter of the Satanic Temple was established in Detroit, and the membership at the time was 20 people.
-As of 2014 the leader is Jex Blackmore, who was raised in Metro Detroit and had graduated from the University of Michigan.
+In 2014, a chapter of The Satanic Temple was established in Detroit and the membership at the time was 20 people.
+The leader was Jex Blackmore, who was raised in Metro Detroit and had graduated from the University of Michigan.
 The Satanic Temple spokesperson, Lucien Greaves, originated from Metro Detroit as well.
 Greaves stated that the Satanic Temple chose Detroit as the site its flagship chapter house because of the city's history with artistic groups that acted against the status quo and its underdog reputation.

 The group has not confirmed where the temple facility will be located.
 The group plans to erect a statue of the Devil; it would not be the first Devil statue in the city because in 1905 a German American named Herman Menz had built a statue there.